 Which cat breed is the most patient with kids?

 Ragdolls are often regarded as one of the most patient cat breeds.
-They are relaxed, affectionate, and tend to go limp when held, making them suitable for households with gentle children.

 Do family-friendly cats require a lot of attention?